devmannic/scrypto_statictypes/README.md

 love to see this upstreamed completely into Scrypto.
 But if that never happens at least we have what is hopefully a high quality library.

+## Tips

+You can support the original author (`devmannic`) with tips by sending XRD or other tokens on the Radix protocol mainnet to:

+rdx1qsppkruj82y8zsceswugc8hmm6m6x22vjgwq8tqj8jnt2vcjtmafw8geyjaj9

 # License

 Scrypto Static Types is distributed under the terms of both the MIT license and the